Rainer Eisch: Life

 Rainer Eisch studied from 1992 to 1999 at the Kunstakademie Düsseldorf in the class for the "Integration of Fine Arts and Architecture" with Professor Christian Megert.
 From 2002 to 2004, he completed postgraduate studies at the Academy of Media Arts Cologne.
 Rainer Eisch lives and works in Düsseldorf.

 Work

 For over 25 years, Rainer Eisch has been making use of the possibilities of 3D computer programs as they are used in science, research and the film industry.
 Unlike there, the artist does not use the technology to digitally simulate reality.
 On the contrary, he strives to deliberately obscure the visible.
 This raises questions about the possibilities and limits of digital media.

 A recurring element in the artist's work is the endless loop.
 In his work Nous serons-nous jamais rencontrés ?, which was shown in Montreal and Cologne, he addresses this artistically.

 In his pictures, video works and installations, Eisch explores the perceptive capacity of the human eye and memory processes.
 He is concerned with the economy of perception, which enables the viewer to couple fragments with previous images of experience.

+In 2010, he produced and directed Cloudtank, a short German film that was inspired by a special effect in which artificial clouds are created using liquids.